Sebaldu/logging-tracing-monitoring-in-distributed-systems/README.md

   For varius visualizations and dashboards and querying the data stored in opensearch.

 - hotrod
-  A simple application that generates traces and logs.
+  A simple application that generates traces.
   (for demonstration purposes)

 ## Setup